Chapter 1:

 By the Shores of Time

-Frantic footsteps splashed in the darkness with each stride weakening with each puddle.
-A gentle downpour overshadowed her heavy breathing.
-The young woman tripped over her feet before slipping back onto her feet, hearing the snarls and howls draw near.
+Frantic footsteps splashed in the darkness, with each stride weakening with each puddle.
+A gentle downpour drowned out the young woman’s panting.
+She tripped over her feet, but she scrambled through the mud.
+The snarls and howls drew near.
 The rumbling storm made visibility difficult as darkness descended upon the trail.
 Her deep brown eyes blurred with a lingering dread before glimpsing the safety of the lights ahead.
-The light cast against the cuts and bruises on her fair skin and her messy shoulder-length hair.
+The light cast against cuts and bruises on her skin and her messy shoulder-length hair.
 She continued running with what little energy she had left after a familiar voice called out to her.
-She followed it whilst losing herself as her heart raced.
+She followed it while losing herself as her heart raced.
 The closer she came, the brighter the light.

-The young woman trembled, dropping the prescription bottle in her hands.
+The young woman dropped the prescription bottle in her hands.
 Her eyes shifted toward the medicine cabinet’s dirty window, finding a young Hispanic man behind her.
-The only light provided was from the large windows aligning the store entrance.
-His once trimmed hair was reduced to messiness gracing his rugged stubble.
+The only light provided was from the large windows aligning the grocery store entrance.
+His once-trimmed hair became the messiness that graced his rugged stubble.
 The strange glint in his eyes evoked an uneasiness as she reached down to pick up the items.

 “Johnny,” another man sighed.
 “Ease up, will you?”